 ďI help out with auditing walking routes in the Mourne Mountains.
 Theyíre supposed to be checked annually to ensure that the information walkers get is as trustworthy as possible Ė are the marker posts in the right places, is the information on the routes still up to date?
 I would love to see more routes become available as the Mournes are so accessible.
 Thatís the advantage of walking with a local Ė we know so many ways that you can come at them.Ē

-More about Northern Ireland walking
+More Northern Ireland walking articles

 What do Northern Ireland walking holidays entail, and the benefits of having a local guide.